punmechanic/homelab/README.md

         --subnet 10.1.0.0/16 \
         traefik_services

-A few services use an internal network named Openbao to enable them to communicate through the Docker networking stack rather than going to the internal network to reach Openbao.
+A few services use an internal network named Vault to enable them to communicate through the Docker networking stack rather than going to the internal network to reach Vault.

     docker network create \
         --driver overlay \
         --scope swarm \
         --attachable \
         --subnet 10.0.5.0/24 \
-        openbao
+        vault

 These networks have their own _subnets_.
 Containers connected to the networks will be assigned an IP address from that subnet while on that network, and traffic coming from them will be from an IP in those subnets.
 This allows us to create rules that restrict access to services to our internal network.

-- Openbao can only be accessed by internal services from 10.0.5.0/24 (253 usable addresses).
+- Vault can only be accessed by internal services from 10.0.5.0/24 (253 usable addresses).

 - Traefik will always communicate with its containers over 10.1.0.0/16 (65k